-For the customers, the point of customer support is for you to fix their issue and not to divert their anger to the power company where the outage started, the courier that got delayed, and most especially, to their own misuse of the product.
-So show them more of how much you want to take action instead of how little you care about an issue.
+For the customers, the point of customer service is for you to fix their issue and not to divert their anger to the power company where the outage started, the courier that got delayed, and most especially, to their own misuse of the product.
+Therefore, you should show them more of how much you want to take action instead of how little you care about an issue.

-Saying that your team is too busy could mean several things; and for customers, they re all negative.
+Saying that your team is too busy could mean several things; and for customers, they all sound bad.
 Being busy means that they have to wait before they get their issues resolved.
 Ultimately, being busy and unavailable tells your customers that they are not prioritized.

-There also are many ways to avoid giving callers these impressions.
-For one, you could multi-channel your customer service by having web-based tools or self-service platforms where customers can get answers on their own.
-Reviewing your staffing and scheduling systems could also help find out if you have enough people at hours when call volume peaks or if you assign the right agents for minor and complicated tickets.
+There are also many ways to avoid giving callers these impressions.
+For one, you could provide multichannel customer service by having web-based tools.
+Reviewing your staffing and scheduling systems could also help find out if you have enough people during hours when call volume peaks or if you assign the right agents for both minor and complicated tickets.

 “We can process your order, but it will take a while.”

-We re not really saying that these words and answer should be avoided at all costs.
+We’re not really saying that these words and answers should be avoided at all costs.
 What you can do is find a better way of explaining the situation to keep your customer service unit from gaining labels of inadequacy, incapability, and inaccessibility.
 Always go for the positive, empathetic tone and attitude when solving customer concerns.

 These big no-nos in customer service can be avoided by having a well-trained support team that projects empathy and technical know-how for your brand.
 You can outsource this responsibility to a trusted firm like Open Access BPO and rest assured your customer satisfaction metric will always look good.

 Contact us today and let’s begin your outsourcing journey.